writethedocs/www/docs/conf/portland/2019/sponsors/prospectus.rst

 ===========

 This Run of Show provides more context about the event and answers some common questions you may have.
-Please give us feedback if there is anything missing or information that would be useful for you.
+Please let us know if there is any information missing that would be useful for you.

 Sponsorship schedule
 --------------------